 Don’t you love the beginning of the year when you get a new diary, fill in all the pages, and feel super organized?
 This project planner has a fantastic layout, with sections dedicated to goal-setting and reminding you to work victories into your day to celebrate achievements!

-If you prefer to go digital, try using a project management system like Asana, which works brilliantly as a to-do list and calendar.
+If you prefer to go digital, try using a project management system like Asana, which works brilliantly as a to-do list and online calendar.
 You can sync it across your phone, desktop, iPad, etc., so you always have access to task details.
 Better still, share it with family members to track progress updates on projects like holiday planning or budgeting.

 7. Automate your finances